On-Campus Employment Info

 Summer Hiring Policies

 Students working during the summer intersession must have their supervisor complete an ePAF for the summer assignment.
 Employment during the summer is paid under Campus Employment so when creating the ePAF for summer assignment, the position will begin with a "C".
-The pay rates for the summer intersession are determined by the department supervisor, but should not exceed $9 per hour for undergraduates, or $11 per hour for graduates.
-Suggested summer increases should not be more than $1.00 per hour if the student worked for you during the academic year.
+The pay rates for the summer intersession are determined by the department supervisor, but should not exceed $9 per hour for undergraduates, or $10.50 per hour for graduates.

 Federal law requires all employees to prove their eligibility to work in the United States PRIOR to working.
 This certification requires that the students come to the Student Financial Services Office with their work authorization to complete an I-9.
 A copy of the I-9 form showing the substantiation requirements is attached for your information.
 We have found that many students do not come to campus with the documentation necessary to satisfy the I-9 requirements and that many are prohibited from working for several weeks until proper documentation is supplied.
 Even if you offer a student a job by completing a work authorization form for them, THEY CANNOT WORK UNTIL YOU RECEIVE VERIFICATION FROM THE PAYROLL OFFICE THAT THEY HAVE SATISFIED THIS FEDERAL REQUIREMENT.